zephyrproject-rtos/zephyr/doc/reference/kernel/usermode/mpu_stack_objects.rst

 can include alignment of beginning and end addresses, sizes of allocations, or even interactions between overlapping regions.

 Some MPUs require that each region be aligned to a power of two.
-These SoCs will have :option:`CONFIG_MPU_REQUIRES_POWER_OF_TWO_ALIGNMENT` defined.
+For userspace support, these SoCs will have :option:`CONFIG_MPU_REQUIRES_POWER_OF_TWO_ALIGNMENT` defined.
 This means that a 1500 byte stack should be aligned to a 2kB boundary and the stack size should also be adjusted to 2kB to ensure that nothing else is